About the Balance Center

 These can include work spaces, supermarkets or home.

 - Has your dizziness, vertigo or imbalance interfered with your job or household responsibilities?

 - Did your symptoms begin following a flu or virus?

 Dizziness, vertigo and imbalance can be associated with vestibular disorders.
 Identification of the problem is the first step in helping to alleviate your symptoms.
-If you are suffering from any of these symptoms and would like to request an appointment, please click here.
+If you are suffering from any of these symptoms and would like to request an appointment with the specialist at our balance health center, please click here.